ddev/ddev/docs/content/users/install/shell-completion.md

 ## tar Archive of Completion Scripts for Manual Deployment

-Although most people will use techniques like homebrew for installation, a tar archive of the shell completion scripts is available in each release, called `ddev_shell_completion_scripts.<version>.tar.gz`.
+Although most people will use techniques like Homebrew for installation, a tar archive of the shell completion scripts is available in each release, called `ddev_shell_completion_scripts.<version>.tar.gz`.
 If you need to manually install, you can download and untar the scripts, then copy them as needed to where they have to go.
 For example, `sudo cp ddev_bash_completion.sh /etc/bash_completion.d/ddev`.

 Note that scripts for the fish shell and Windows PowerShell are also provided, but no instructions are given here for deploying them.